dtrizna/DInvoke_PoC/README.md

 # 1. Additional obfuscation

-Still, API chain is observed in raw PE file itself as a strings:
+Still, any of API methods out of described chain appears in raw PE file as a string:

 <img src=".img/strings.png" width="700">

-In order to avoid this behavior change of delegate names is done and base64 encoding of API strings during lookup is performed.
+In order to avoid this behavior it is possible to change delegate names and implement base64 encoding of API strings.

 ## A. Change of delegate names.
 Intended D/Invoke way: